nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Add a task to the current list of tasks attached to a person.

-Format: `addtask INDEX task/TASKNAME`
+Format: `addtask INDEX task/TASKNAME...`

 * Adds a task to the person at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …​
 * The name of the task is specified by the TASKNAME.

 Examples:
-* `addtask 1 task/call for meeting` Adds the task "call for meeting" to the list of task of the person in 1st person.
+* `addtask 1 task/call for meeting task/do homework` Adds the task "call for meeting" and "do homework" to the list of task of the person in 1st person.
 ### Delete task:

 Deletes a task from the specified person.

-Format: `deltask INDEX ti/TASK_INDEX`
+Format: `deletetask INDEX ti/TASK_INDEX...`

 * Deletes a task attached to the person at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …​
 * The task deleted is specified by the TASK_INDEX.
 The task_index refers to the index number displayed in the tasklist of said person.
 The index must be a positive integer 1, 2, 3, …​
+* If the same TASK_INDEX is specified more than once, it will be deleted once.

 Examples:
-* `deltask 2 ti/2` Deletes the 2nd task attached to the 2nd person.
+* `deletetask 2 ti/2 ti/2` Deletes the 2nd task attached to the 2nd person.
+* `deletetask 1 ti/2 ti/3` Deletes the 2nd and 3rd task attached to the 1st person.

 ### Edit task: